mantidproject/mantid/docs/source/techniques/SANS-Toml-v1.rst

 This command was used to specify a time window within which the 'prompt spike' could be found in *monitor* spectra.
 This information was used to remove the spike by interpolating along the time-of-flight distribution.
-Also see :ref:`fit_centre-ref`.
+See also :ref:`fit_centre-ref`.

 Times were specified in microseconds.